Highway railroad coordination

 Please note that permits are in addition to Construction and Maintenance agreements.
 Some permits may need to be obtained by the WSDOT contractor and permanently held permits (utilities) are obtained by WSDOT.
 It can take up to six months to obtain a permit.

-Permits with other railroads, permit information and assistance with processing, please contact the Railroad Liaison.
+For permits with shortline railroads, permit information and assistance with processing, please contact the Railroad Liaison.